sarahmib/CS_260/notes.md

 ```
 for example, this changes h2 headings, but only ones contained within section tags

-Combinator	        Meaning	                      Example	        Description
+Combinator	        Meaning	                      Example	        Description<br>
-Descendant	        A list of descendants	        body section	  Any section that is a descendant of a body
+Descendant	        A list of descendants	        body section	  Any section that is a descendant of a body<br>
-Child	              A list of direct children	    section > p	    Any p that is a direct child of a section
+Child	              A list of direct children	    section > p	    Any p that is a direct child of a section<br>
-General sibling	    A list of siblings	          p ~ div	        Any p that has a div sibling
+General sibling	    A list of siblings	          p ~ div	        Any p that has a div sibling<br>
-Adjacent sibling	  A list of adjacent sibling	  p + div         Any p that has an adjacent div sibling
+Adjacent sibling	  A list of adjacent sibling	  p + div         Any p that has an adjacent div sibling<br>

 ex.
 ```